tempus-app/tempus/docs/backend/logging.md

 ## General Overview

-For logging in Tempus, we have opted to use a mix of the [built-in NestJS logger](https://docs.nestjs.com/techniques/logger) and [Pino](https://github.com/iamolegga/nestjs-pino).
-This allows for easy installation, implementation, and configuration within our app while also providing the easy integration and detailed information of the Pino logging.
+For logging in Tempus, we have opted to use a mix of the [built-in NestJS logger](https://docs.nestjs.com/techniques/logger).
+This allows for easy installation, implementation, and configuration within our app.
 The built-in logging library can be found [here](../../libs/api/shared/logging/src/lib/middleware/logger.middleware.ts).

 ### Configuration